“Let me win. But if I cannot win, let me be brave in the attempt.”

 Wood County Athletes

 More than 500 people are actively participating in Special Olympics sports throughout Wood County.
 Athletes are eligible beginning at age 8.
 There is no maximum age limitation.
 Competition is based upon age, gender and ability.

 Benefits of Special Olympics

 Participation in sports goes beyond the experiences of training and competing.
-Involvement in Special Olympics gives individuals access to improved physical fitness, self-confidence and to expand their circle of friends in the community.
+Involvement in Special Olympics gives people access to improved physical fitness, self-confidence and to expand their circle of friends in the community.